 Neel-Schaffer adds Pile Resistographs to inspections tool chest

-Deliverables for each inspection included: a minimum of six photographs, clear, concise and accurate drawings, stamped Load Rating Summary sheets, and any relevant additional inspection data that helps fully document the condition of the bridge.
+Deliverables for each inspection include: a minimum of six photographs, clear, concise and accurate drawings, stamped Load Rating Summary sheets, and any relevant additional inspection data that helps fully document the condition of the bridge.

-Each bridge was rated for a wide variety of loads and vehicles, including Legal Load Vehicles (MS H-Truck, Concrete Truck, HS Short Truck, HS Long Truck, Tandem Axle, and Single Axle), Emergency Vehicles (Type EV2 – for single rear axle, front single axle – 24,000 pounds, rear single axle – 33,500 pounds, and wheel base 15 feet), and Type EV3 – for tandem rear axle vehicles (front single axle – 24,000 pounds, rear tandem axle – 62,000 pounds, and wheel base 17 feet).
+Each bridge is rated for a wide variety of loads and vehicles, including Legal Load Vehicles (MS H-Truck, Concrete Truck, HS Short Truck, HS Long Truck, Tandem Axle, and Single Axle), Emergency Vehicles (Type EV2 – for single rear axle, front single axle – 24,000 pounds, rear single axle – 33,500 pounds, and wheel base 15 feet), and Type EV3 – for tandem rear axle vehicles (front single axle – 24,000 pounds, rear tandem axle – 62,000 pounds, and wheel base 17 feet).